-Now the next question that needs to be answered is; what does an association or promoter benefit from registering with NACZ?
+Now the next question that needs to be answered is; are the benefits of registering with NACZ?
 In other words why register with NACZ?

 The first reason is really that good citizenship is shown by following the laws of one’s country.
-When an association or promoter registers, they will be complying with the laws of Zimbabwe.
-However, there are other benefits that accrue to the organization; namely that your activity have been given a seal of approval.
+When an association ,promoter, group or individual register they will be complying with the laws of Zimbabwe.
+However, there are other benefits that accrue ; namely that your activity have been given a seal of approval.
 A seal of approval is critical in any professional activity.
 This explains why organizations have invested in getting their products get ISO certification.
-Registering with NACZ makes the business by arts organizations legal and reliable.
+Registering with NACZ makes the business legal and reliable.

 Government provides the largest business opportunities in any country.
 When an arts organization registers with NACZ it will be able to enjoy these opportunities in addition to getting facilitation services when dealing with government agencies and departments.
 According to the NACZ Act 1985, NACZ is not obliged to provide a service to an organization not registered according to this Act.

 Since 2003, registering with NACZ has enabled an organization to benefit from duty free importation of broadcasting and recording equipment, musical instruments as well as Public Address Systems.
 Cultural exchange programmes between countries only involve registered organizations or their members.